Xopenex HFA (levalbuterol tartrate)

 If your breathing problems quickly worsen after taking Xopenex HFA, contact 9-1-1 right away.

 These are not all the possible side effects of Xopenex HFA.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Xopenex HFA.
+Talk to your doctor about what to expect when taking Xopenex HFA.
+You also should call your doctor if you have any changes that concern you when taking Xopenex HFA.

 Things to know about Xopenex HFA